google_counter

 • Interval cytoreductive surgery, which is the surgical removal of the tumor after a short course of chemotherapy for stage four ovarian cancer.
 This technique is increasingly used, since it reduces tumor size and increases the likelihood of its total removal during surgery.

 The doctors in Germany give preference to surgical interventions using laparoscopic equipment and robot-assisted systems.
-This allows them to perform surgical procedures through small skin incisions, precisely control the course of the procedure, eliminate the risk of medical errors and reduce the period of postoperative recovery.
+This allows them to perform surgical procedures through small skin incisions, precisely control the course of the procedure, eliminate the risk of medical errors, and reduce the period of postoperative recovery.

-Hyperthermic intraperitoneal chemotherapy
+Hyperthermic intraperitoneal chemotherapy (HIPEC)

 The essence of the procedure is that the abdominal cavity is washed using drainage systems, with a solution of chemotherapy drugs heated to 40-42 °C. This allows for the achievement of the following effects: